AdobeDocs/experience-manager-64.pt-BR/help/forms/using/admin-help/make-fonts-available.md

 >[!NOTE]
 >
->As fontes são escolhidas do cache de fontes do sistema do Windows e é necessário reiniciar o sistema para atualizar o cache.
+>Fonts are picked from the Windows system font cache and a system restart is required to update the cache.
 Depois de especificar o diretório de fontes do Cliente, reinicie o sistema no qual os formulários AEM estão instalados.